syeda27/MonoRARP/README.md

 At the time of writing, the current models supported are IDM[http://traffic-simulation.de/IDM.html] for longitudinal acceleration and MOBIL[http://traffic-simulation.de/MOBIL.html] for lateral acceleration and lane changes (MOBIL actually depends on the IDM acceleration).

 The driver models crucially support randomizing their parameters given a dictionary of means and variances.
-### MODULE 6: RISK (risk_est.py)
+### MODULE 6: RISK (risk_pred.py)
 This is where we finally get some interesting numbers for the driver.
 Here, we use all of the previous modules to run N simulations given the initial STATE extracted from the image/video by creating a SCENE which allows us to simulate forward based on the DRIVER MODELS and VEHICLES.

-The class *risk_estimator* is designed to be maintained globally in the MAIN module.
+The class *risk_predictor* is designed to be maintained globally in the MAIN module.
 With each update to the STATE, we can call get_risk(), which will return a number (between 0 and 10) that we call our automotive risk.

 This risk value is calculated by taking evaluating each rollout for the number of collisions (risk score of 10) and low time-to-collision events (risk score of 1) that include the ego vehicle, which are averaged over all scenes and then we take the average risk over all rollouts.
 For details, see calculate_risk()